tannerhelland/photodemon-dot-org/participate/index.md

 ---
 author: tanner_h
 layout: page
-slug: get-involved
+slug: participate
-title: Get Involved
+title: Participate
+redirect_from: get-involved
 ---

+## Participate in PhotoDemon development

 PhotoDemon would not be possible without the help of [countless awesome contributors](contributors/).
 I'd love to add your name to the list.